Saving rhinos, one birdie at a time

 “The players are doing an awesome job,” said Justin Walters.
 “Every year the money goes to a great cause in helping to protect rhinos, supporting conservation field teams in implementing technology systems designed and supported by NTT Ltd., Cisco and Connected Conservation.
 I really believe in the Connected Conservation movement.”

 The dangerous plight of the rhino

 Protected Areas and conservation teams need technologies more than ever to help tackle the dramatic rise in rhino poaching in 2021, escalated by the pandemic.
 In South Africa alone, more than 100 rhinos were poached last year for their distinctive horns - the most valuable commodity on the black market.
-With around 5,000 Black Rhinos left in Africa, this rate of poaching across the continent will outstrip rhino reproduction, meaning the species could go extinct in just five years.
+With an estimated 6,487 Black Rhinos left in Africa, this rate of poaching across the continent will outstrip rhino reproduction, meaning the species could go extinct in just five years.
 This stat is something the golfers refuse to accept.

 “I was playing the Alfred Dunhill Championship at Leopard Creek, set on the river banks of Kruger, shortly after my son was born,” said Johannesburg-born Walters.
 “I had a profound moment with a rhino.
 I switched off my engine and just spent time with it.
 It was really intimate.
 It struck a chord.”

 “I knew they were in trouble.
 It got me thinking about how I would love for my children to grow up and see these wonderful animals.
 I wanted to do something about it.
 Around 2-3 months later, I woke up at 4 am shouting out Birdies4Rhinos.
 With the help of my agent, Ally Mellor from Hype Sports Management, we made it happen.”